raysull/df2gspread/README.rst

     df2gspread
 ==================

 Transfer data between Google Spreadsheets and Pandas DataFrame.
+No longer automatically casts your dataframe as a string.
+This allows for writing numbers, dates, etc to the google sheet.

 Description